vipulnaik/donations/data-update-playbook.md

 Navigate to the [Nathan Cummings Foundation repo](https://github.com/riceissa/nathan-cummings-foundation) directory.

 This one is pretty complicated.
 It will probably involve uploading a PDF to Google Docs and converting to a plain text data file, manually cleaning that file, and running the appropriate processing script on that file.
 See https://github.com/riceissa/nathan-cummings-foundation for more information.

+### John Merck Fund

+Navigate to the directory for https://github.com/riceissa/john-merck-fund

+Follow the instructions at https://github.com/riceissa/john-merck-fund#instructions-for-running-the-scripts to generate the SQL file.

+Copy the resulting SQL file to the DLW repo.

 ### John M. Olin Foundation